New Syro-Malabar leader pleads for unity

 Cardinal Telesphore P. Toppo, president of the Catholic Conference of Bishops of India, Major Archbishop Baselios Mar Cleemis, Catholics of the Syro-Malabar Church and bishop representatives from the two factions of India’s Orthodox Church also attended the ceremonies.

-Latin rite bishops of Kerala could not attend the ceremonies as they are away in Rome for an ad limina
+Latin rite bishops of Kerala could not attend the ceremonies as they are away in Rome for an ad limina visit.

 Bishop Bosco Puthur, administrator of the Syro-Malabar Church, led the installation ceremonies.